For more pictures of the Korean Empire Orders and Commemorative medals, see my Quigley Collection Page.

 Grand Cordon of the Order of the Plum Blossoms 大勳位李花大綬正章 (대훈위이화대수정장)

 The Grand Cordon of the Plum Blossoms was a single class order founded by Emperor Kwangmu on April 17, 1900.
 This Order functioned as a superior class for the Order of Taeguk.
 It equates to the Grand Cross of the Order of the Rising Sun with Paulownia Flowers.
-The ribbon is 110 mm purple with white stripes 19 mm towards each edge.
+The ribbon is 110 mm purple with 19 mm, white stripes towards each edge.

 There is some controversy concerning the sash used on the Grand Cordon of the Plum Blossom.
 For variations in ribbon colors, see below.